 Hopefully you’re beginning to see my point.
 (It certainly took ME long enough to see my point.)
 We as makers so often categorize our products by the material we use and the steps involved in shipping them.
 But the buyers search to buy.
 If you forget to cater to their needs when you organize your shop, you end up leading them into a shopping maze that they can only escape by leaving your site.

 A great way to get ideas to organize your shop is to have a friend go through and see if she can find an item you describe to her.
 Or, better yet, have your followers and customers offer terms they would use to search your shop.

-And if you need a little more help, you can always check out the stores of two amazing ladies who clearly know how their buyers think.
+And if you need a little more help, you can always check out the store of an amazing lady who clearly knows how her buyers think.
 Polly Danger has a lovely front page showing off her wide range of adorable sewing items and then organizes everything on the side column into easy-to-find categories like ‘patterns and kits’ and ‘buttons’.
-Another wonderful shop creator is cosymakes who knows that most of her customers are there for hat patterns, which is why they have their own category, whereas all the other patterns are lumped together.

 So good luck and have fun when you organize your shop with your buyers in mind!